update documentation

 your Raspberry Pi altogether.

-Then run the playbook: This playbook purposely requires a few manual steps _after_ running the playbook
+Raspbian should allow the `pi` user to sudo without a password.
+If not, run This playbook purposely requires a few manual steps _after_ running the playbook

 to set a password for that user.
 This is _not_ required to log in as that